 In addition to the above requirements, the state law of Illinois requires that the United States and Illinois Constitution Tests be passed in order to graduate from high school.
-The Illinois and U.S Constitution test will be administered in freshmen Civics.
+The Illinois Constitution test will be administered in freshmen Civics while the U.S. Constitution will be administered in the United States History class.